-User New Hampshire CJ (Opens a pop up layer) New Member
+User New Hampshire CJ (Opens a pop up layer) Occasional Visitor

 I have never had such experience in dealing with USAA staff on the help lines.
 It seems to me that you were holding back information that is needed to properly identify you in the USAA computer system.
 Why???
 These systems have been set up to protect us and our USAA accounts.
 I recommend that you write down your various passwords and pin numbers, SOMEWHERE that is available only to you, so that you do not have to rely on the IT staff just to get into your accounts.
 But when you do be polite and orderly about the questions you ask and when the help staff ask you for information that you are able to provide them, why would you want

-User Jeanbean (Opens a pop up layer) New Member
+User Jeanbean (Opens a pop up layer) Occasional Visitor

 User Orleans4 (Opens a pop up layer) New Member

 I have been a USAA member for over 20 years and have never experienced anything remotely close to Allofusnow81's experience.
 USAA has always been courteous when I call.
 This would seem to be an isolated incident, which as we all know, can happen.
 As others have stated, I am especially glad that USAA takes the time to verify the person on the other end.
 As I have been a victim of identity theft, I would take whatever steps are necessary to keep others from gaining access to my information.
 Keep up the great work USAA.

 User robdhubb (Opens a pop up layer) Contributor

 Thirty-eight years with USAA and I have NEVER had someone on the phone who was not bending over backwards to make my request happen.
 Everyone can have a bad day but we have never encountered it on the other end of the phone.
 Security is tight these days and I'm glad to have it.